 - Residential Tenants: Residential tenants, those renting a home or apartment for residential purposes, can also be held liable for a slip and fall accident.
 In something like an apartment building, the landlord or owner would likely be liable if someone slipped and fell in a communal space, like the parking lot or a stairwell.
 However, the residential tenant could be liable if a slip and fall occurred inside of their unit.

-- Homeowners: While most slip and fall accidents happen in businesses, it’s entirely possible for one to happen inside of a home as well.
+- Homeowners: While most slip and fall accidents happen in businesses, it’s entirely possible for one to happen inside a home as well.
 All homeowners must ensure the entirety of their property is free from hazards.

 - The Government: If a slip and fall occurs on public property, the local government may very well be held liable.
 For instance, there might be a personal injury case in which someone stepped into a pothole and sprained their ankle, or tripped on a poorly maintained sidewalk.
 These things genuinely fall to the local government to maintain, so when an accident occurs, they can be held liable.
-There are limitations on taking legal action against the government, so it’s always wise to consult with an experienced fall attorney before making any decisions.
+There are limitations on taking legal action against the government, so it’s always wise to consult with an experienced personal injury attorney in Allentown before making any decisions.

 Frequently Asked Questions About Slip and Fall Accidents in Allentown

 Slip and fall accidents can result in a wide variety of injuries, ranging from minor cuts and bruises to far more serious injuries.
-Some injuries that can occur as the result of a fall accident include:
+Some injuries that can occur as a result of a fall accident include:

 - Fractures